 Please provide information about any efforts to assist CAHs/communities and partner organizations in the transition to value-based care.

-The Flex Program continues to provide information and resources concerning the transition to value-based care to all CAHs.
-Utah Flex also encourages CAHs to participate in the Small Rural Hospital Improvement Grant Program (SHIP) and develop projects that will assist them in their transition to value-based care.
+The Utah Flex Program continues to provide information and resources to CAHs concerning the transition to value-based care.
+The Utah Flex Program hosts an annual Rural Hospital Administrators Summit and transitioning to value will be one of the main concentrations of this year’s summit.
+The Utah Flex Program plans to bring in speakers to discuss this transition with the rural hospital CEOs.
+In addition, the Utah Flex Program encourages CAHs to participate in the Small Rural Hospital Improvement Program (SHIP) and to develop projects that will assist them in their transition to value.

 Please provide information about network activities in your state to support Flex Program activities.